Addvilz/gullveig/docs/docs/overview.md

 sidebar_label: Overview
 ---

+## DEPRECATED as of 16.03.2021

+This software is deprecated as of 16.03.2021 and will receive no further updates.
+If you are interested in taking over the development of this project, submit a GitHub ticket.

+### Why?

+I initially created Gullveig as an all-in-one alternative to Nagios, Monit etc. However, after about a year of private deployment I have concluded that while concept of Gullveig is still valid, it failed to address the main point I initially set out to solve with it - ease of management and deployment, and to provide ability to consistently and reliably monitor systems integrity.

+Because there is no need for another Grafana and Nagios, I have decided to deprecate this project and focus on something conceptually quite different.

+## About

 Gullveig is a free, open-source, light-weight infrastructure and service monitoring and operations support platform.
 Gullveig offers monitoring, alerting, and insights services for servers, services and applications, as well as other useful administrator and operations features.